-(Req 1.2.1) On the Virginia Open Data Portal, three .csv files are available for download (titled "BEAD Unserved Locations.csv", "BEAD Underserved Locations.csv", and "BEAD Served Locations.csv") listing unserved, underserved, and served location IDs.
-The data is sourced from the FCC's Broadband DATA Map as of June 15, 2023, which is reflective of resolved challenges on the FCC's Broadband DATA Map which were not resolved on the June 1, 2023 publication of the map(Req.
+(Req 1.2.1) On the Virginia Open Data Portal, two .csv files are available for download (titled "Unserved BEAD Eligible Locations.csv" and "Underserved BEAD Eligible Locations.csv") listing unserved and underserved location IDs.
+The data is sourced from the FCC's Broadband DATA Map as of June 15, 2023, which is reflective of resolved challenges on the FCC's Broadband DATA Map which were not resolved on the June 1, 2023 publication of the map (Req.
 1.2.2).
 The publication date of the National Broadband Map does not predate the submission of the Initial Proposal by more than 59 days.